Silver for Financial Preparedness

 These are some of the questions I’ve been asking myself over the past few months, which led me down the path of learning about our monetary system.

-I learned that our fiat dollars used to be backed by gold and silver, but are now essentially worthless pieces of paper.
 (Did you know that dollar bills used to be silver certificates??
 Instead of carrying around heavy silver, you could just carry dollar bills, which were redeemable at the bank for an ounce of silver).

 And our circulation coins were at one time made out of silver, so the change we carried around in our pockets also had inherent value.